 There are two main types of indemnity baskets.
 The first is a deductible basket, where any amount of losses up to a certain dollar amount fall within the basket and are never subject to indemnification, similar in application to the well-known consumer insurance deductible.
-The second is referred to as a tipping, first dollar, or dollar one basket.
+The second is referred to as a "tipping," "first dollar," or "dollar one" basket.
 With this second type of basket, the indemnification coverage kicks in only once the specified level of damages is reached and exceeded; and for this "tipping" basket, the indemnification coverage kicks in for the entire amount of damages, not just the damages above the specified amount.
-A tipping basket is, in effect, a deductible basket which disappears when the deductible level is exceeded.
+A first dollar basket is, in effect, a deductible basket which disappears when the deductible level is exceeded.